Skip to main content

 Can I use a brand context folder with Claude Code?

 Yes.
 Claude Code supports a CLAUDE.md file in the project root that loads automatically as persistent context for every session.
 You can reference your brand context folder in this file so Claude always starts with your brand guidelines in scope — without requiring manual loading each time.
+Note that only CLAUDE.md loads on its own; the other files get read when your prompt or the CLAUDE.md index points to them, which is exactly why the index is worth writing.

 How long should a brand context folder take to build?